forge-lab/upmax/Readme.txt

 bash run_all.sh representative_subset_1_instance 180

-- To run the representative subset of our dataset 1% (10 instances of each MaxSAT problem): (OUR RECOMMENDATION) (This may take around 12/13 hours to process using the VM; StarExec took us around 10 hours.)
+- To run the representative subset of our dataset 1% (10 instances of each MaxSAT problem): (OUR RECOMMENDATION) (This may take around 12/13 hours to process using the VM; StarExec took us around 10 hours of CPU time.)

 bash run_all.sh representative_subset_10_instances 180

 - To run the representative subset of our dataset 10% (100 instances of each MaxSAT problem):
-(This may take around 8 days to process using the VM; StarExec took us around 7 days.)
+(This may take around 8 days to process using the VM; StarExec took us around 7 days of CPU time.)

 bash run_all.sh representative_subset_100_instances 180